Bold Blog

 What changed

 Every episode is fully indexed.
-Not just transcribed (though that happened too), but understood.
-Bold extracts what each conversation is actually about: the topics covered, the questions answered, the moments where a guest says something you'd want to screenshot and send to a friend.
+Not just transcribed — understood.
+Bold extracts what each conversation is actually about: topics covered, questions answered, the moments where a guest says something you'd want to screenshot and send to a friend.

 You can chat with any individual episode.
-Click into the Pablo Stanley episode, and there's a chat right alongside the video.
-Ask "what does Pablo think about side projects?" and you get an answer pulled directly from the conversation, with the timestamp so you can watch him say it.
-It's not a summary someone wrote.
-It's his actual words, cited and verifiable.
+Click into the Pablo Stanley episode, ask "what does Pablo think about side projects?" and get an answer pulled straight from the conversation, with a timestamp so you can watch him say it.
+Not a summary someone wrote.
+His actual words, cited.

-You can ask questions across the entire library.
-There's an "Ask Rob" feature on the homepage.
-Type in "how do guests handle burnout?" and it searches across all 27 episodes to find the moments where different guests talked about that specific thing.
-Rasmus might have mentioned it in passing.
-Grace Walker might have spent ten minutes on it.
-You get both, with context, without rewatching a single minute of footage you've already seen.
+You can ask across the entire library.
+"Ask Rob" on the homepage searches every episode at once.
+Type "how do guests handle burnout?" and it returns the moments where different guests talked about that specific thing.
+Rasmus may have mentioned it in passing.
+Grace Walker may have spent ten minutes on it.
+You get both, with context, without rewatching anything.

 How it's built

 The whole site runs on Bold's Next.js starter kit.
-Sanity handles the CMS layer.
-Bold handles everything else: video hosting, transcription, the intelligence extraction, search, and the AI chat endpoints.
+Sanity handles the CMS.
+Bold handles everything else — video hosting, transcription, intelligence extraction, search, and the AI chat endpoints.

-If you're a developer or a creator thinking about doing something similar with your own content, the starter kit is where I'd point you.
-It's the same codebase that powers yo.fm.
-You bring your videos.
+If you're a developer or creator thinking about doing the same thing with your own content, the starter kit is where I'd point you.
+Same codebase that powers yo.fm.
+You bring the videos.
 Bold does the indexing.
 You get a site with search and AI chat out of the box.

-For the non-developers: this is also what Bold does as a managed service for coaching programs and training companies.
-Same technology, different packaging.
+For non-developers: this is also what Bold does as a managed service for coaching programs and training companies.
+Same tech, different packaging.
 The yo.fm setup took me a few days because I wanted to customize the design.
 A standard Bold portal can be up in an afternoon.

 Go poke around